 Meat is made of muscle and fat (and can also include connective tissue, blood vessels, skin, and bone).

 Be able to mature into the different cells types that make up meat

 Produce meat with excellent taste and nutritional profile

 Currently, most starter cells are sourced from living animals.

 The most common method for obtaining cells is to take a small, harmless muscle biopsy or skin sample from a healthy living animal.
 However, some companies might collect cells from animals after they have been slaughtered for conventional meat production—this may be important for religious certifications.
+Another exception is sampling cells from fish and other sea animals, which would be difficult because they live under water.
 Academic researchers and companies use these samples of animal cells to select cell populations (e.g., muscle or fat) with specific and uniform characteristics for consistent meat production.

 In time, most starter cells will be sourced from cell banks.

 Storing the cells (called cell-banking) and making cells available for academia and industry will be a necessary step for advancing research and production to a larger scale.
 Cell banks screen and certify cells for quality, and then store them at very cold temperatures until they are needed to start production.
 These banks will house a variety of species and cell types suitable for cultivating different products.

 Optimizing starter cells is an important research area.

 Embryonic stem cells are one potential type of starter cell.